Caramel Eggnog Split Second Cookies

 Instructions

-- In the bowl of a stand mixer, cream together the butter and sugar.
-Add in eggnog and vanilla extract and beat until fully combined.
+• In the bowl of a stand mixer, cream together the 6 tablespoons unsalted butter and ⅓ cup granulated sugar.
+Add in 2 tablespoons store-bought eggnog and 1 teaspoon vanilla extract and beat until fully combined.

-- In a small bowl, combine the flour, baking powder and salt.
+• In a small bowl, combine the 1 cup flour, ¼ teaspoon baking powder and ¼ teaspoon salt.
 Slowly mix it into the butter mixture until a dough forms.
 Do not overmix.